Erasing the which-path information of photons: Experimental Results

-When we set $r_{1}=r_{4}=\sqrt{2/3},r_{2}=r_{3}=\sqrt{1/2}$, the intensity of the light fields in the three paths of NMZI are the same.
-Then the output of NMZI varies with the two phases $\phi$ and $\chi$ as shown in Fig. \ref{fig3}.
-Since the detector D1 is a normal detector which can only detect the phase sensitive interference fringes, the weak traces we can detect is only the real part of complex phases.
-As we can see in Fig. \ref{fig3} (a), the weak trace of mirror A is eliminated when $\phi=0.223 rad,\chi=0.11 rad$ which is consistent with Eq. \ref{eq13}.
-When the phase of the internal and external interferometer becomes $\phi=-0.33rad$ and $\chi=0.74rad$, the weak trace caused by mirror B is eliminated as shown in Fig. \ref{fig3} (b).
-Moreover, the weak traces of mirror E and mirror F are eliminated as shown in Fig. \ref{fig3} (c) if we set the phases to $\phi=-0.45rad$ and $\chi=0.44rad$.
-Such results are all consist with the predictions of table \ref{t1}.
+In our experiment, by tuning the angle of HWPs before each PBS, we can easily achieve the adjustment of beam splitting ratios.
+Then we can adjust the control voltages of PZT6 and PZT7 to change phases $\phi$ and $\chi$.
+When we adjust the HWPs to set $r_{1}=r_{4}=\sqrt{2/3},r_{2}=r_{3}=\sqrt{1/2}$, the intensity of the light fields in the three paths of NMZI are the same.
+By varying the two phases $\phi$ and $\chi$, we can observe the elimination of WPI caused by mirror A, B, C and E, F in experiment (as shown in Fig. \ref{fig3}).
+By using Eqs. \ref{phi}-\ref{beta}, the elimination conditions of WPI caused by mirror A, E and F (as shown in Fig. \ref{fig3}(a)) in experiment are $\phi=0.15rad$ and $\chi=1.67rad$ which is consistent with Eq. \ref{eq13}.
+When the phases of inner and outer interferometers become $\phi=1.31rad$ and $\chi=0.48rad$ in experiment, the WPI caused by mirror B is eliminated as shown in Fig. \ref{fig3} (b).
+Moreover, the WPI of mirror C is eliminated as shown in Fig. \ref{fig3} (c) if the two phases are $\phi=0.74 rad,\chi=1.11 rad$.
+Such experimental results are all consist with the predictions of table \ref{t1}.

-Furthermore, by tuning the half wave plates before each PBS we change the beam splitting ratios of BSs.
-Then we can still eliminate the weak trace caused by mirrors through adjusting the phases $\phi$ and $\chi$.
-Fig. \ref{fig4} shows the relationship between the phases and $r_{2}$ when eliminating the weak trace of mirror A. As the phase difference $\chi$ changing, the phase $\phi$ varies and fits well with the theoretical simulation.
-Also, due to the variance of the splitting ratio $r_{2}$, the relation between the two phases changes which is also consistent with the theoretical simulation.
+Furthermore, we experimentally demonstrate the elimination of WPI with different beam splitting ratios in NMZI.
+Changing the angle of HWP2, the splitting ratio of PBS2 varies.
+Then to eliminate the WPI of mirror A, we should vary the voltage of PZT6, PZT7 to change phases $\phi$ and $\chi$.
+As shown in Fig. \ref{fig4}, the red circles are experimental recorded phases $\phi$ and $\chi$ when eliminating WPI of mirror A, E and F at $r_{2}=0.447$.
+As we can see, the two phases $\phi$ and $\chi$ vary together and fits well with the theoretical simulation (the solid blue line).
+When the splitting ratio $r_{2}=0.836$, the relation between the two phases changes as shown in yellow circles of Fig. \ref{fig4}.
+Also, the relation is consistent with the corresponding theoretical simulation (the dashed black line in Fig. \ref{fig4}).
+These results prove that our theoretical analysis is in good agreement with the experimental facts.